Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties

-Recall that $Q_r' \subseteq Q'$ is the set of reachable states in $\cA'$.
-For a given word $w$ consider the set of active runs in $\cA$.
-By Lemma \ref{lemma-unambiguous} every active run on $w$ is determined by its last state.
-We define $Q(w) \subseteq Q$ as the set of last states in the active runs in $\cA$.
+For a given word $w$, consider the set of partial runs in $\cA$.
+By Lemma~\ref{lemma-unambiguous} every partial run on $w$ is determined by its last state.
+Then, we define $Q(w) \subseteq Q$ as the set of states in the partial runs of $\cA$ over $w$.
 To understand the main purpose of $(t, B)$, we state the following Lemma.
-Its proof is postponed to the end of this section. \begin{lemma} Consider one of the runs of $\cA$ on $w$ and let $(q, \nu)$ be its configuration.
-Then there is a run of $\cA'$ on $w$ reaching configuration $((t, B), \xi)$, where $\xi$ is a valuation over $\cY$.
-Moreover $Q(w) = range(B)$ and for all $q \in Q(w)$ there exists $u \in \tleaves(t)$ such that $B(u) = q$ and
+Its proof is postponed to the end of this section.